-- Cheese-Eating Surrender Monkeys: "Great Commander" Blurp is a coward who "scares easily" and he speaks with a French accent despite being from outer space.
+Cheese-Eating Surrender Monkeys: "Great Commander" Blurp is a coward who

+    "scares easily" and he speaks with a French accent despite being from outer

+    space.

-- The Cobbler's Children Have No Shoes: The group often struggle with enemies and puzzles.
-For a game they designed.
+    - The Cobbler's Children Have No Shoes: The group often struggle with

+    enemies and puzzles in a game they designed.

     - Cut Short: Big time.
-Only 4 out of 13 episodes were aired in the U.S., though it did have a full run in the U.K. and entire full series was eventually made available in the U.S. when it was released on Amazon Prime in 2020.
+Only 4 out of 13 episodes were aired in the U.S.,

+    though it did have a full run in the U.K. and entire full series was

+    eventually made available in the U.S. when it was released on Amazon Prime

+    in 2020.

-- Genre Blind: The kids demonstrate practically no knowledge of how to succeed in the world they find themselves in, even though it's exactly the same as a video game they themselves made.
+    - Genre Blind: The kids demonstrate practically no knowledge of how to

+    succeed in the world they find themselves in, even though it's exactly the

+    same as a video game they themselves made.

     - Jive Turkey: Half of our main characters.

-- Mind Screw: It's not made clear whether they got sucked into their game or they just happened to get transported to an alien world exactly like it.
+    - Mind Screw: It's not made clear whether they got sucked into their game or

+    they just happened to get transported to an alien world exactly like it.

     Thanks to the show being cancelled we may never find out.